The Best and Worst Engagement Ring Gemstones

-All gemstones have different hardness levels, and not all are suitable centre stones.
+All gemstones have different hardness levels, and not all are suitable centre stones, even if you’re looking for the most unique engagement rings on the market.
 It’s important to understand which gemstones will stand up to your daily life, and which may break easily during normal wear.
 The Mohs Hardness Scale can detail which stones are suitable, and which are not.

 What is a gemstone engagement ring?

 A gemstone engagement ring is a type of engagement ring that has a non-diamond centre stone.
 Often designed using traditional engagement ring settings, such as solitaires, halos and three-stones, some couples choose less traditional settings to hold their unconventional centre stone.

 Common choices include sapphires, emeralds, and rubies.
 Aquamarines, amethysts, morganite and tanzanite are gaining in popularity too – however, some of these stones won’t stand up to daily wear.

 Benefits to gemstone engagement rings include personality, uniqueness, and cost.
 Some couples like to express themselves in colour; a bright red ruby can symbolise passion, or a rich sapphire loyalty.